JB184351/FetchMobileTakeHome/README.md

 functionality was working properly.
 ~0.5 Hours double/triple/quadruple checking requirements and seeing a couple of things I forgot like creating an empty state if data were to not come back from the server.
+~0.5 Hours considering adding another view to play the youtube video from the url provided but decided not to add it because it would take me awhile to work out a solution and likely not completely understanding the solution in a good amount of time to feel good about submitting it as part of my project.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 This is similar to my weakest part of the project but caching is something I decided not to add to this project.